GonMelo02/health-insurance-prediction/README.md

 # Health Insurance Prediction

-This is a machine learning project developed as part of the MSc in Bioinformatics at the University of Porto.
-The goal is to predict whether customers have health insurance based on demographic and socioeconomic data.
+This machine learning project was developed as part of the MSc in Bioinformatics at the University of Porto.
+Its main objective is to build a predictive model that determines whether a customer has health insurance, using demographic, socioeconomic, and housing-related data.

+The project simulates a real-world business scenario and covers the complete data science workflow — from data preprocessing and exploratory analysis to model development, evaluation, and result interpretation.
+It also aims to compare the behavior and performance of different supervised learning algorithms under varying conditions.

 ## Dataset